mendhak/eleventy-satisfactory/README.md

 ## How to run the blog locally

 **Running it with Docker**
-other

-This will do the npm install and npm start.
+This will do the npm install and npm start together.

 Then browse to http://localhost:8080/